 Methods and results: We have extended the application of pulmonary autograft to patients with complex left ventricular outflow tract (LVOT) obstruction.
 Since July 1992 through October 1994, 7 patients (age: 3 weeks to 19 years) have undergone plumonary autograft replacement in association with aorticoventriculplasty (Ross-Konno procedure).
 The diagnoses were aortic stenosis (AS) and insufficiency with subaortic stenosis (n=4), Shone's complex (n=2), and interrupted aortic arch with subAS (n=1).
 On average each patient underwent 2.2 previous operations including a previous Konno procedure in one patient.
 The aortic valve was replaced with a pulmonary autograft conduit.
 The subannular left ventricular outflow tract was enlarged with a dacron patch in 4 patients and with right ventricular infundibular muscular patch in 3 patients.
 At the time of harvesting the pulmonary autograft, a portion of the right ventricular infundibular wall was included.
 This infundibular muscular patch was used for enlarging the LVOT.
 With this procedure the use of prosthetic valve as well as prosthetic patch is avoided.
 Intraoperative transesophageal echocardiographic assessment revealed no AI.
 One patient had a residual LVOT gradient of 15 mmHg.
 Significant complications were cardiac tamponade from bleeding (1 pt) and complete heart block requiring a permanent pacemaker (1 pt).
 Follow up ranged from 2 months to 12 months.
 There have been no early or late deaths.
-Aortic valve function and LVOT obstruction.
+Aortic LVOT was valve function and evaluted by echocardiography.
+Three patients had trivial AI and none of the patients had LVOT obstruction.